 Thus, when Luther talks about the bondage of the will, he is not arguing about theoretical or abstract issues.
-He is trying to get at what is actually the case with man in his mind and heart, conscience and will over against the one God he can find.
-It is a question of what really is in the heart, soul and mind that the First and Great Commandment is concerned about, a question of what man actually does and can will and what he actually feels in his heart, thinks in his mind and says with his lips about God.
-The issue is not, in the first instance, at least, the more or less theoretical one of how man’s freedom or activity might possibly be made to rhyme with God’s sovereignty — how, conceivable one might make room for man’s freedom if God foreknows, and governs all thing.
-Indeed, given the state of bondage, attempts to “solve” that problem are themselves the result of bondage.
+He is trying to get at what is actually the case with human beings in their mind and heart, conscience and will over against the one God they can find.
+It is a question of what really is in the heart, soul and mind that the First and Great Commandment is concerned about, a question of what they actually do and can will and what they actually feel in their heart, think in their mind and say with their lips about God.
+The issue is not, in the first instance, at least, the more or less theoretical one of how human freedom or activity might possibly be made to rhyme with God’s sovereignty — how, conceivably one might make room for human freedom if God foreknows, and governs all thing.
+Indeed, given the state of bondage, attempts to “solve” that very problem are themselves the result of bondage.
 Because I am bound to believe in my freedom, I must find some way to rhyme this with the idea of God’s sovereignty.
 The very attempt to “solve” the problem is itself a part of my defense mechanism.
 I must do it somehow to protect myself from God.
 And so, the circle is closed and there is no way out.

-The “bondage of the will” is therefore not intended as a matter of mere theory, not a conclusion drawn from certain first principles, but a description of what actually is the case.
-This means that for Luther there must be a fundamental reordering and redefinition of the nature of freedom as this is applied to man’s will.
+The “bondage of the will” is, therefore, not intended as a matter of mere theory, not a conclusion drawn from certain first principles, but a description of what actually is the case.
+This means that for Luther there must be a fundamental reordering and redefinition of the nature of freedom as this is applied to the human will.
 His constant complaint in the debate was that no one took care to define the terms carefully in accord with the way things really are.
-The language was not adequate to the reality of the case and thus simply ends up as a lot of empty and misleading verbiage.
+The language was not adequate to the reality of the case and, thus, simply ends up as a lot of empty and misleading verbiage.
 Free will as such, as we have seen, i.e., as absolute freedom, belongs to God alone.
 It is a divine name.
-He is the Creator and Ruler of all and he alone has the freedom to dispose over all things as he sees fit.
-To attribute this to men is not only ridiculous but blasphemous.
+God is the Creator and Ruler of all and alone has the freedom to dispose over all things as he sees fit.
+To attribute this to human beings is not only ridiculous but blasphemous.
 All the same, it is obvious that in our own actions we human beings are not forced to do as we do and that we do what we do and will what we will because we want to.
-There is therefore, regardless of what we may say about God’s freedom and will, an inner freedom from compulsion or constraint from man’s point of view!
+Regardless of what we may say about God’s freedom and will, there is, therefore, an inner freedom from compulsion or constraint from the human point of view!